 Alright, I am officially obsessing about creativity.

-This has everything to do with all of the current interest in innovation.
+This has everything to do with the intense interest in innovation.

 Discussions about innovation seem to be everywhere — yet, we don’t to fully understand how to cultivate it.
 Yes, innovation is a critical concept in today’s workplaces.
 Yes, it is necessary for us to move forward.
 However, I can’t help but think that we might be putting the cart before the horse.